 Installing Google Test in individual source trees is the recommended method.
 The single-instance installation method can be used only if all MySQL builds on a machine take place in the same environment (same operating system, same compiler), for reasons discussed at https://groups.google.com/group/googletestframework/browse_thread/thread/668eff1cebf5309d?pli=1.

-At configuration time, CMake or
+At configuration time, CMake looks for

 gtest.h.
 The build process compiles all